dylweiss/dylan-weiss-portfolio/README.md

 🔗 GitHub Repo: https://github.com/dylweiss/Bankruptcy-Prediction-ML-Model

 About Me
 I’m a senior at the University of Pennsylvania studying Computer Science with an AI concentration and a Data Science minor.
-I enjoy building AI tools that solve real business problems, especially in housing, finance, and customer-facing systems.
+I enjoy building AI tools that solve real business problems.